dennisk23/PDF-TSR/README.md

 `conda create --name <env> --file requirements.txt`

-And for the pix2pixHD model installation of apex is required: https://github.com/NVIDIA/apex
+For the usage of the pix2pixHD model, the installation of apex is required https://github.com/NVIDIA/apex

 ## Test dataset

-The test datasets will soon be available
+Three test datasets are available on Google Drive https://drive.google.com/drive/folders/1n_FDbN3P3FWARaOSpHpWj_pN9YizlAcu?usp=sharing.
+It contains non-academic tables from the ICDAR 2013 table competition, academic tables from the AAAI 2018 conference, and academic tables from nine conferences over the years 2014 to 2019.

 ## Acknowledgments